Zingsla/Study-Buddy/README.md

 * Login screen
     * User can login to the app
+    * User can login through Facebook
 * Registration screen
     * User can create a new account
 * Stream
     * User can view their class schedule
-    * User can remove classes from their schedule
+    * User can remove classes/blockout times from their schedule
 * Stream 2
     * User can view a list of students that share at least one class
 * Stream 3
     * User can view a list of their current study buddies
+    * User can remove study buddies
 * Creation
     * User can add classes to their schedule
+    * User can add blockout times to their schedule
 * Details
-    * User can view a list of students in a particular class
+    * User can view details view of a class including other students in the class
     * User can access other users' profiles to get their contact information
     * User can have schedules compared to find common free time
     * User can edit their profile
     * User can view other students' schedules through their profile
+    * User can add other users as study buddies

 ### 3. Navigation